cloudControl/documentation/Guides/Java/Memcachier.md

 }
 ~~~

-Take care of building correct socket addresses (`getAddresses()` method) since list of servers in Add-on credentials contain only hosts, without port.
-Port is always default one - `11211`.
+Take some care when building the socket addresses (`getAddresses()` method) since list of servers in Add-on credentials contain only hosts, without port.
+The port is always the default one - `11211`.

 ###Use Memcached to track visits counter: